 - MintMCP provides one-click production deployment in minutes, while TrueFoundry implementation timelines vary based on deployment model and infrastructure requirements, and Obot deployment time depends on infrastructure expertise

-- MintMCP offers pre-built enterprise connectors including Snowflake, Elasticsearch, and Gmail, reducing custom integration development
+- MintMCP offers hosted MCP connectors run by MintMCP, including Snowflake, Elasticsearch, and Gmail, reducing custom integration and infrastructure work

 - Gartner's 2025 Software Engineering Survey projects that 75% of API gateway vendors will add MCP features by 2026, making gateway selection critical for enterprise AI strategy